Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 and their use may cause numeration to be reset.

-Example of complex nested list:
+Example of a complex nested list:

-@verbatim
-1. ListItem_1

-   Additional paragraph

-       code fragment

-   One more paragraph

-   1. Sub-item 1

-          code fragment for sub-item 1

-   2. Sub-item 2

-      Paragraph for sub-item 2

-   Yet one more paragraph for list item 1

-2. ListItem_2
-@endverbatim

 1. List item 1